treysuiter/net-buddy/README.md

 - Well shucks, thanks!
 Good news; I am looking for a career.
 Feel free to get in touch: linkedin.com/in/treysuiter

+9. I used this app for my multi-billion dollar business and now I have compromised its security.

+- Very unfortunate.
+NetBuddy is intended for student use only; not professional.
+Also, if you would let me know the name of the business as I suspect they may have an opening soon.

-9. Where can I get information about the Netmiko library for my own project?
+10. Where can I get information about the Netmiko library for my own project?

 - pynet.twb-tech.com/blog/automation/netmiko.html